-continuity and the discontinuity of functions.
+Among the objects related to the study of infinitely small quantities, we ought to include ideas about the continuity and the discontinuity of functions.
 In view of this, let us first consider functions of a single variable.
-Let f(x) be a function of the variable x, and suppose that for each value of x between two given limits, the function always takes a unique finite value.
-If, beginning with a value of x contained between these limits, we add to the variable x an infinitely small increment $\alpha$ , the function itself is incremented by the difference $f(x+\alpha)-f(x)$ , which depends both on the new variable $\alpha$ and on the value of x.
-Given this, the function f(x) is a continuous function of x between the assigned limits if, for each value of x between these limits, the numerical value of the difference $f(x + \alpha) - f(x)$ decreases indefinitely with the numerical value of $\alpha$ .
-(Cauchy as translated in [Bradley-Sandifer 2009, p.
-26]; emphasis on "continuous" in the original; emphasis on "infinitely small increment" added)
+Let f(x) be a function of the variable x and suppose that for each value of x between two given limits, the function always takes a unique finite value.
+If, beginning with a value of x contained between these limits, we add to the variable x an infinitely small increment α , the function itself is incremented by the difference $f(x + \alpha) - f(x)$, which depends both on the new variable α and on the value of x.
+Given this, the function f(x) is a continuous function of x between the assigned limits if, for each value of x between these limits, the numerical value of the difference $f(x + \alpha) - f(x)$ decreases indefinitely with the numerical value of α .
+(Cauchy as translated in (Bradley and Sandifer 2009, 26);6 emphasis on 'continuous' in the original; emphasis on 'infinitely small increment' added).

-This definition can be thought of as an intermediary one between the march 1817 definition purely in terms of variables and containing no mention of the infinitely small, and his second 1821 definition stated purely in terms of the infinitely small (see Section 2.3).
+This definition can be thought of as an intermediate one between the March 1817 definition purely in terms of variables and containing no mention of the infinitely small and his second 1821 definition stated purely in terms of the infinitely small (see Section 2.3).

 2.3.
-Second definition of continuity in CdA.
-Cauchy goes on to summarize the definition given above as follows (see Figure 3):
+Second definition of continuity in CdA

+Cauchy went on to summarize the definition given above as follows (see Figure 3):

-In other words, the function f(x) is continuous with respect to x between the given limits if, between these limits, an infinitely small increment in the variable always produces an infinitely small increment in the function itself. (ibid.; emphasis in the original).
+In other words, the function f(x) is continuous with respect to x between the given limits if, between these limits, an infinitely small increment in the variable always produces an infinitely small increment in the function itself.7 (ibid.; emphasis in the original).